 Amy Loftus is a singer/songwriter originally from Chicago.
 Amy has worked as a professional actress, dancer and voice over artist, but when she moved to Nashville after a performance at the Bluebird Cafe led to songwriting opportunities on Music Row, and writing songs became her sole focus.
 She toured as a unique solo opener for established Nashville acts before landing in Los Angeles where she met her husband, Oliver and became a stepmom.
 Her new album Keep me Wild is her 8th original album to date.
 She is the host of an Apple podcast called “Something Better” which reaches singles and spouses every Tuesday morning along with a corresponding blog on the podcast website, and balances relationship coaching and teaching yoga with her true passion- songwriting for television and film.
 Credits include “One For the Money” starring Katherine Heigl and the TV show “Sons of Anarchy”.

-I'm originally from Chicago and I did improv at the legendary Second City after I graduated from KU in Lawrence, Kansas.
-Being a student of the late Martin de Maat was life changing.
+I'm originally from Chicago and I did improv at the legendary Second City Training Center after I graduated from KU in Lawrence, Kansas.
+I was a student of the late Martin de Maat.
+The whole experience changed my life.

 I studied painting at Lorenzo de Medici University in Florence, Italy during college with an unforgettable, happily married couple named Rose and Claire.

 I have been doing yoga and meditating most of my life and I can do a headstand on a paddle board.

 I can't stand small talk, and have been known to have deep, moving talks with total strangers.

 I love angels and I believe they are surrounding me and have protected me all my life, especially in difficult times.